GT-legend/GT-legend.github.io/projects/lab_setup_instructions/pfsense_setup.md

 Once the LAN side of the PfSense connected to the client operating systems, it should start getting IP addresses from the PfSense DHCP server on the LAN.

-As you can see, the Centos machine got the IP address 192.168.1.101
+As you can see, the Windows 10 machine got the IP address 192.168.105.201

 <!-- add picture -->
 ![Branching](https://gt-legend.github.io/assets/img/pfsense_install/ARP.PNG)

-Live mint got the first IP from the range 192.168.1.100.

-### 7. pfSense initial setup.
+### 7. pfSense initial setup

-As we have the IP address on both the Centos and the Linux mint, you now should be able to access the pfSense web GUI from either of the machine by typing the URL https://192.168.105.2
+As we have the IP address on both the Centos and the Linux mint, you now should be able to access the pfSense web GUI from either of the machine by typing the URL for your pfSense LAN IP.
+For me that would be https://192.168.105.2

 You would get a security warning, ignore that and click on continue.